Grapenator/Grapenator/README.md

 ## 👋 Welcome!
-My name's Phillip, I'm a Senior at Sac State University studying Computer Science.
+My name's Phillip, I graduated with a Computer Science BS from Sacramento State University.
 I love solving problems and creating impactful solutions for others around me.

 ### 💻 Featured Projects
 - **[Auto Scans AI](https://github.com/Grapenator/car-damage-ai)** – An AI-powered web app that analyzes vehicle photos to detect and describe vehicle damage using a FastAPI backend and React frontend.